Work orders user guide

 -

-Creators can Cancel Approval while in PENDING state.
+Creators can Cancel Approval while in PENDING state (requires Update or Manage permission).

 Visual indicators display approval status and remarks.